Flux Cored, Applications, plus MIG Pipe weld Data.

 Self Teaching MIG Book/ Video.

-Ed's MIG / Flux Cored weld Best Practices - Process control books and CD training
+Ed's MIG / Flux Cored weld Best Practices - Process control training resources.

 |For those young guys getting into the weld business,

-a great weld engineer, technician, supervisor and one day a weld manager.
+for a great weld engineer, technician, supervisor, and one day a weld manager.

-is the world in which global weld shops now compete.
+is the world in which North American and

 is always a place for SMAW welding, but from a weld quality and